privacytrustlab/soteria_private_nn_inference/Soteria/Architecture_Search/README.md

 This will train the model fully.

-The pre-trained model for the architecture above can be found [here.](https://drive.google.com/file/d/1oXCj69NhkMGuCS-lWNTD3wy1EmS9SzMe/view?usp=sharing)
+The pre-trained model pickle for the architecture above can be found [here.](https://drive.google.com/file/d/1oXCj69NhkMGuCS-lWNTD3wy1EmS9SzMe/view?usp=sharing) Place the trained model file directly in the directory `/app/Soteria/Architecture_Search/trained_model`.